- The SIF2021 Application Process is Closed -

 Becoming a manager of the Marshall MBA Student Investment Fund represents a major commitment of time and requires a high level of personal responsibility.
 All students who wish to become members of the SIF must agree to the following (Note: this is in addition to all the normal responsibilities that are associated with an MBA course load):

-- Daytime availability on Wednesdays and Fridays so that the student managers can meet with each other and make off-campus visits during normal business hours.
+- Daytime availability during the week and on Fridays so that the student managers can meet with each other and make off-campus visits during normal business hours.
 The expected daytime commitment is 10-15 hours a week, which includes regular fund meetings outside of class.

 - Commit to enrolling in the SIF course (FBE 553ab Applied Portfolio Management) during both the fall and spring semesters (which may require foregoing another preferred elective course scheduled on the same day at the same time).

 - Upon assuming the fund manager’s role, attend special class and fund meetings during the transition period from early February to end of March, 2020 to receive training and preparation for assuming full fund management responsibilities as of April 1, 2020.

 - Attend all classes and site visits, which occur outside of regular class time, except those approved by the SIF instructors in advance (typically other Marshall academic events and job interviews).